Zalberth/GPT-Mania/README.md

 A ChatGPT Web tool working on MacOS

 # details
-With flask, axios and an available gpt account logined on Chrome in MacOS, you can create your own chat server within a local network or do something more awesome!
+With flask, axios and an available gpt account(NO APIKEY REQUIRED!!!) logined on Chrome in MacOS, you can create your own chat server within a local network or do something more awesome!